BP p.l.c. – Annual report – 31 December 2020

 The provision for environmental liabilities is estimated based on current legal and constructive requirements, technology, price levels and expected plans for remediation.
 Actual costs and cash outflows can differ from current estimates because of changes in laws and regulations, public expectations, prices, discovery and analysis of site conditions and changes in clean-up technology.

 Further information about the group’s provisions is provided in Note 23.
 Changes in assumptions in relation to the group’s provisions could result in a material change in their carrying amounts within the next financial year.
-A 0.5% change in the nominal discount rate could have an impact of approximately $1.4 billion (2018 $1.3 billion) on the value of the group’s provisions.
+A 0.5 percentage point decrease in the nominal discount rate applied could increase the group’s provision balances by approximately $1.3 billion (2019 $1.4 billion).
+The pre-tax impact on the group income statement would be a charge of approximately $0.5 billion.